 Buy a kite ($6) on the beach in Mission Bay on a fine, windy weekend.
 Climb the steps close by on Tamaki Drive to the top of Bastion Point to fly it high or fly it at the beach.
 (To get to Bastion Point from Mission Bay head west down Tamaki Drive toward Burger King, continue on until you reach a bus stop, behind the bus stop are steps and a path to Bastion Point).
 Kiteworks, 181 Symonds Street sells kites from $15 and lists Kite Events.

 Kooky is one word that could be used to describe the unique art work at Lonely Dog Gallery, 10 Customs Street East.
 You may not be able to afford a painting but cards cost a few dollars.
-Warner Brothers have bought the movie rights to Lonely Dog so it may appear on the big screen.
+The book Alveridgea & The Legend of the Lonely Dog is now available, and Warner Brothers have bought the movie rights to Lonely Dog so it may appear on the big screen.

 Lantern Festival (22 - 24 February 2013)